SoftBank Reports Record Loss As Tech Shares Tank - UrduPoint

 SoftBank Reports Record Loss As Tech Shares Tank

-Japanese investment giant SoftBank Group on Thursday logged a record annual net loss after a bruising year that saw its assets hit by a US tech-share rout and a regulatory crackdown in China

-Tokyo, (UrduPoint / Pakistan Point News - 12th May, 2022 ) :Japanese investment giant SoftBank Group on Thursday logged a record annual net loss after a bruising year that saw its assets hit by a US tech-share rout and a regulatory crackdown in China.
+Tokyo, (UrduPoint / Pakistan Point News - 12th May, 2022 ) :Japanese investment giant SoftBank Group on Thursday logged a record annual net loss after a bruising year that saw its assets hit by a US tech share rout and a regulatory crackdown.

 SoftBank's big stakes in global tech giants and volatile new ventures have made for unpredictable earnings, and the latest tumble comes with tech shares tanking as the United States hikes interest rates to tackle inflation.